jazzband/djangorestframework-simplejwt/README.rst

   authentication.
 For example, a value of ``'Bearer'`` means that views requiring authentication would look for a header with the following format:
   ``Authorization: Bearer <token>``.  **Default**: ``'Bearer'``.

+USER_ID_FIELD
+  The database field from the user model that will be included in generated tokens to identify users.
+It is recommended that the value of this setting specifies a field which does not normally change once its initial value is chosen.
+For example, specifying the "username" or "email" field would be a poor choice since an account's username or email might change depending on how account management in a given service is designed.
+This could allow a new account to be created with an old username while an existing token is still valid which uses that username as a user identifier.  **Default**: ``'id'``.